ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

-# RateLimit Fields {#providing-ratelimit-fields}
+# Server Behavior {#providing-ratelimit-fields}

 A server uses the RateLimit fields to communicate its quota policies according to the following rules:

 - RateLimit-Limit and RateLimit-Reset fields are REQUIRED;
 - RateLimit-Remaining field is RECOMMENDED.

-The returned values refers to the metrics used to evaluate if the current request respects the quota policy and MAY not apply to subsequent requests.
+Their values can be used by clients to determine whether the associated request respected the server's quota policy, and as an indication of whether subsequent requests will.
+However, the server might apply other criteria when servicing future requests, and so the quota policy may not completely reflect whether they will succeed.

-Example: a successful response with the following fields
+For example, a successful response with the following fields:

 ~~~ example
    RateLimit-Limit: 10